 Although most modern historians assume that the Ballad of Mulan is a work of fiction, it was not until recent times that the historicity of Mulan began to be questioned.
-Before the twentieth century, the story of Mulan was assumed to be a real historical event.
-A memorial dedicated to Mulan during the Yuan Dynasty explicitly mentions the Ballad of Mulan and cites it as a historical document.
-During the Ming Dynasty, a number of historians became increasingly interested in Mulan’s story (see The Legend of Mulan During the Ming Dynasty.
+Previously, the story of Mulan was assumed to be a real historical event.
+A memorial dedicated to Mulan during the Yuan dynasty explicitly mentions the Ballad of Mulan and cites it as a historical document.
+During the Ming Dynasty, a number of historians became increasingly interested in Mulan’s story (see The Legend of Mulan During the Ming Dynasty).

-Nevertheless, the arguments which modern historians make when casting doubt upon the historicity of Mulan’s story are weighty.
+Nevertheless, the arguments that cast doubt upon the historicity of Mulan’s story are weighty.
 The historical documents which insist that Mulan was a real person propose contradictory accounts of her life.
 Each historian offers a different set of details about her family, the time in which she lived, and the enemy against whom she fought.
 Because no one historical account has emerged as the authoritative record of her life, the majority of modern historians have decided to reject all of these so-called historical documents and conclude that the authenticity of Mulan’s story cannot be verified.